Comparing the orbital angular momentum and magnetic moment of magnons in the Kagome antiferromagnet with negative spin chirality: Magnon orbital angular momentum

 \section{Magnon orbital angular momentum}

 Like electrons, magnons can also possess an OAM arising from the itinerant motion of their wave packets.
 In electronic systems, this OAM contributes to the orbital magnetization and plays a crucial role in transport phenomena~\cite{go2018intrinsic, choi2023observation}.
 Recent theoretical studies have extended this concept to magnons, demonstrating that magnon OAM and its transport properties~\cite{fishman2022orbital, fishman2022exact, fishman2023gauge, go2024magnon} are likewise significant.
 To capture the OAM in our system, we adopt the definition formulated in Refs.~\cite {xiao2005berry, thonhauser2005orbital, shi2007quantum}.
-The $a$-component of the OAM is the following~\cite{bhowal2021orbital,pezo2022orbital}:
+We start with symmetrized OAM operator, which is the following~\cite{bhowal2021orbital,pezo2022orbital}: